Faculty & Faculty Advisors

 - Mandatory Title IX Reporting

-You must report to the Office of Social Equity any incident of sexual misconduct that is told to you by an advisee, and you must provide your advisee's name.
+You must report to the Office for Diversity, Equity and Inclusion any incident of sexual misconduct that is told to you by an advisee, and you must provide your advisee's name.
 Please make sure your advisees are aware that anything of this nature they tell you must be reported.
 If your advisee does not want his or her information reported under his/her name, s/he can speak to employees with confidential exemption: